nguyenkethang/Learn-AWS--FCJ-2025/content/3-BlogsTranslated/3.1-Blog1/_index.md

 ![AWS Partner Value Proposition](images/image5.png)

-AWS’s mission is to make **APN** and the **AWS Marketplace** the **preferred go-to-market path** that helps partners:
+AWS's mission is to make **APN** and **AWS Marketplace** the **preferred go-to-market path**, helping partners:
 - Increase profitability
-- Win more deals
+- Win more contracts
 - Scale faster

-AWS is enhancing the **AWS Partner experience** to provide more relevant, consistent, and predictable guidance.
+AWS is improving the **AWS Partner experience** to provide more relevant, consistent, and predictable guidance.

-**Your profitability and your customers’ success** are our top priorities.
+**Your profitability and customer success** are our number one goals.

-In 2025, AWS will continue to provide a proven success path that helps partners **drive greater customer value and profitability**.
+In 2025, AWS will continue to provide a proven success roadmap, helping partners **drive customer value and greater profitability**.

-The journey ahead is exciting — and we’re thrilled to be part of it with you!
+The journey ahead is exciting — and we're thrilled to be on this journey with you!

 ---